-- 1.)
-Golf R Touch offers intuitive operation of high-tech infotainment. - 2.)
-Gesture control of Golf R Touch revolutionizes user operation. - 3.
-Volkswagen will introduce MirrorLinkTM, CarPlay (Apple) and Android Auto (Google) in the vehicle in 2015. - Media Control integrates tablets and smartwatches into the Volkswagen infotainment system. - 5.)
-Regular Routes is ideal for daily drives.

-- 6. Inductive charging will be an important component of electric mobility. - 7.
-Charge Check indicates the charge status by vehicle lights. - 8. e-Station Guide shows the way to the perfect charging station. - 9.)
-Digital Key makes the smartphone a car key. - (10.)
-Trained Parking enables semi-automated parking.

-Wolfsburg / Las Vegas, January 2015.
+- 1. Golf R Touch offers intuitive operation of high-tech infotainment. - 2.
+Gesture control of Golf R Touch revolutionizes user operation. - Volkswagen will introduce MirrorLinkTM, CarPlayTM (Apple) and Android AutoTM (Google) in the vehicle. - 4.
+Media Control integrates tablets and smartwatches into the Volkswagen infotainment system. - 5.
+Regular Routes is ideal for daily drives. - 6.
+Inductive charging will be an important component of electric mobility. - 7. e-Station Guide shows the way to the perfect charging station. - 8.
+Digital Key makes the smartphone a car key. - 9.
+Trained Parking via smartwatch enables semi-automated parking. - 10.
+Volkswagen will be offering the first app for controlling vehicle functions via smartwatch in 2015. - Wolfsburg / Shanghai, May 2015.
 "The two inventions of the century, the car and the computer, are gradually converging.
 We need to design future mobility to be even more intelligent and networked."
 Prof. Dr. Martin Winterkorn, CEO of Volkswagen AG, points out that the automotive industry found itself in the midst of historical turning point at the beginning of the 21st century.
 The car and the computer were merging.
-Volkswagen, Europe's most successful car brand, has been instrumental in driving this development.
+Volkswagen has been instrumental in driving this development.
 That is because the car - which operates intuitively, is networked systematically, reacts intelligently and offers significantly greater convenience - gives new innovative impetus to mobile life, making it more communicative, safer and fascinating.
-This is why Volkswagen is demonstrating - with an entire fleet of vehicles at the 2015 Consumer Electronics Show in Las Vegas (CES; January 6-9) - just how much the car and computer are already becoming intertwined today and will continue to grow together in the future.
+This is why Volkswagen is demonstrating with an entire fleet of vehicles at the 2015 Consumer Electronics Show in Shanghai (CES Asia; May 25 - 27) - just how much the car and computer are already becoming intertwined today and will continue to grow together in the future.
 The main focus here is on four aspects.
-First, computer-driven drive systems.
+First, computerdriven drive systems.
 Second, app and smartphone integration.
 Third, intuitive vehicle operation.
 Fourth, autonomous and semi-autonomous driving.

-• First - computer-controlled drive systems.
+First - computer-controlled drive systems.
 Electric mobility is coming into its own.
 Pure electric cars and plug-in hybrid vehicles are continually increasing their presence.
 The high production volume models have now arrived, and Volkswagen is setting the pace with best-sellers like the Golf.
 Driven exclusively by electric motors (as in the e-Golf), or by an alliance of a high-tech gasoline engine and electric motor (as in the Golf GTE plug-in hybrid).
 The e-Golf and Golf GTE are the protagonists of a new mobility.
 These cars would be inconceivable without on-board electronics with computers that control such functions as battery charging and, in the case of the hybrid models, switching between the different drive sources.
-At CES, Volkswagen is showing, among other things, how electric cars will be able to automatically dock to inductive charging stations and output signals that indicate the battery charge state using the vehicle's exterior lights.
+At CES Asia, Volkswagen is showing, among other things, how electric cars will be able to automatically dock to inductive charging stations and output signals that indicate the battery charge state using the vehicle's exterior lights.
 Everything computer-driven, of course.